 Figure 4.
 Canonical symmetrical correspondence analysis (CCA) ordination of mussel settlements by demographic and taxonomic parameters in 2009-2010.
-Each point represents mussel settlement, settlements from the kelp forests, rocky littoral, sandbanks, and from the mussel bank are shown with points of different form and color (see the legend).
+Each point represents a mussel settlement; settlements from the kelp forests, the rocky littoral, the sandbanks, and the mussel bank are shown with points of different form and color (see the legend).
 Text markers represent demographic and taxonomic parameters.
 Arrows indicate environmental constraints (direction and length of arrows shows the degree of association between canonical axes and constraints).

 STable 5.
 Permutational assessment of canonical correspondence analysis (CCA) results examining the association between demographic, taxonomic and environmental parameters of mussel settlements in 2009-2010.

-PERMANOVA followed by pairwise comparisons of settlements from different habitats revealed that settlements of sandbanks were strongly different from all others and that differences between mussel bed and rocky littoral were marginally significant after correction for multiple testing (uncorrected p=0.02, STable 6).
+PERMANOVA followed by pairwise comparisons of settlements from different habitats revealed that the settlements of sandbanks were strongly different from all the others and that the differences between the mussel bed and rocky the littoral were marginally significant after correction for multiple testing (uncorrected p=0.02, STable 6).

 STable 6.
 Comparison of mussel settlements from different habitats (S - sandbanks, R - rocky littoral, K - kelp forests, B - the Bed) described by the complex of demographic and taxonomic parameters in 2009-2010 using PERMANOVA.
 Results of Post-hoc pairwise tests are also provided (padj - p-level after Bonferroni correction).

-Analysis of associations between Ptros and environmental predictors using GLMM (STable 7) showed that only two variables significantly influenced the taxonomic structure of settlements - Depth (the deeper, the lower the Ptros) and Exp (increased Ptros on the north coast).
+Analysis of associations between Ptros and environmental predictors using GLMM (STable 7) showed that only two variables significantly influenced the taxonomic structure of settlements: Depth (the greater the depth, the lower the Ptros) and Exp (Ptros was higher on the north coast).

 STable 7.
 Parameters of the fitted regression model describing the associations between Ptros and important environmental predictors of mussel settlements in 2009-2010.
 The reference level of a categorical predictor "Exp" is North.